PennLINC/transdiagnostic_executive_function/index.md

 3. Clean and organize demographic data into usable format.
 Consult with other members of team to correct any mistakes in original demographic data.
 Visualize demographic info with bar plots and histograms.
    + `/demographics/demographics_org.Rmd` organizes, summarizes, and plots demographics data, as well as corrects any mistakes in original demographic data.
 The resulting plots are stored in `/demographics/demographic_figures`

+Cognitive Data:
+1. Organize and clean data from CNB.
+Consult with members of team to resolve any errors or weird formatting.
+Report missingness.
+2. Use `cognitive/CNB_transformation_script_EF.Rmd` to create a format that is consistent with the National Institute of Mental Health Data Archive and produce separate tsv files for each cognitive task.
+These resulting files with their corresponding JSON files can be found in the `phenotype` folder [here](https://openneuro.org/datasets/ds007116).

+Self-Report Data:
+1. Clean and organize self-report data.
+Separate self-report csv into separate tsv files for each scale.
+Consult with original sources and other members of team to learn scoring strategy for each scale.
+2. Score each script.
+   + `self-report` contains all the R Markdown scripts used to score each scale.
+The resulting tsv files with their corresponding JSON files can be found in the `phenotype` folder [here](https://openneuro.org/datasets/ds007116).

+Task Contrast:
+1. Create events.tsv files and corresponding JSON files for each subject/session that did the nback task using log files from Flywheel.
+   + Details about this process and scripts can be found in `curation/05_nback_scoring'.
+2. Run first and second-level GLMs in Nilearn.
+   + Get list of subjects that had nback data and passed QC to use in first-level scripts using `task_contrast/get_nback_subjects.Rmd`
+   + Scripts found in `task_contrast/code`.
+   + Scripts used to run QC checks found in `task_contrast/QC`
+4. Create group figures from second-level results.
+   + Scripts found in `task_contrast/code`.
+   + Output figures found in `task_contrast/results`
+5. Compare 2back>0back results in this dataset with 2back>0back results from the Philadelphia Neurodevelopmental Cohort.
+   + Script found in `task_contrast/compare_EF_PNC`
+   + Scatterplot of comparison found in `task_contrast/results/EF_PNC_scatterplot.pdf`